 Best Smoked Turkey Recipe

 What can I put in the turkey cavity for flavor?

 The apple and cola help add a little sweetness.
-The butter and onion make the juices that you’ll use to baste the turkey so rich.
+The butter and onion make the drippings that you’ll use to baste the turkey so rich.
 Sometimes we had a little celery or carrots.
+And the turkey gravy you could make from this?
+Amazing.
 Tweak the ingredients if you’d like, but this combo is fantastic.

 Is basting the turkey really necessary?

-If you want the juiciest turkey, then yes, I recommend basting.
+If you want to make the best smoked turkey recipe, then yes, I recommend basting.
 The skin and the foil help to keep the turkey juicy on its own, but since you’ll have to be checking on the turkey in the smoker a few times anyway, go ahead and baste it.
 You won’t regret it.

 How long does it take to smoke a turkey?

 Have leftovers?
 Try this turkey casserole!
-And if you like this recipe, you may also like our whole smoked chicken.
+And if you like this recipe, you may also like our smoked shrimp or whole smoked chicken.

+Best Smoked Turkey Recipe